taron-dev/blog.taron/_posts/2022-03-12-raspberry-pi-projekt.md

 sudo nano /etc/fstab
 ```

-In order to mount the disk automatically during start up add line like this to `fstab` with partition path, label and uuid of `/dev/sda1`:
+In order to mount the disk automatically during start up add line like this to `fstab` with partition path, label and UUID of `/dev/sda1`:
 ```sh
 LABEL="kingstonepartiti" UUID="5ecdfe5d-1a23-4662-adfe-b59bb73aff3e" BLOCK_SIZE="4096" TYPE="ext4" PARTLABEL="primary" PARTUUID="3bdd15b9-6386-4a4f-9103-c7a98ab951f5"
 ```